-7 Hair Colors That Don't Require Constant Touch-Ups
+7 of the Easiest Hair Colors to Maintain (That Don’t Require Constant Touch- Ups)

 Platinum blonde strands, though stunning, are notoriously difficult to maintain.
 And though we love cool color trends (like pumpkin spice or geode hair), we’re not sure we’re up for the bleaching and toning that comes with it.
 What we want is easy, yet still striking color that won't force us to make multiple trips to the salon.
-Here are the seven best hair colors to consider.
+Here are the seven easiest hair colors to maintain.

 A dark-to-light contrast works especially well on curls, as their spiral shape blends the colors together more seamlessly.